 The current Palm Beach County Municipal NPDES Permit was issued by the Florida Department of Environmental Protection (FDEP) on March 2, 2011.
 SIRWCD is a co-permittee along with 34 municipalities, the Department of Transportation, Palm Beach County, and four special districts.
 In order to complete the permit-related activities that are performed collectively by the co-permittees, an NPDES Steering Committee was formed.
 The Steering Committee meets on a regular basis to evaluate the program, to provide training and resources to the co-permittees, and to assist with the preparation of the annual reports.
 Staff continues to attend the Committee Meetings as a Steering Committee Board member.
-This past year the meetings included a discussion of Waters of the United States rule, public education, Year 4 water quality monitoring and pollutant loading results, the Annual Reports and Joint Report.
-Training was also provided through the Florida Stormwater Association Stormwater Operator Training, Stormwater, Erosion & Sedimentation Control Inspector Training program, and a training video session was conducted to satisfy permit requirements.
-In addition, public outreach videos have been acquired to help educate the public on stormwater activities.
+This past year, which is the 6th year of the Cycle 3 Permit, the meetings included a discussion of Waters of the United States rule, Total Maximum Daily Load's (TMDLs) for the next permit cycle, public education, the Annual Reports and Joint Report, and required refresher training videos on illicit discharges and sediment and erosion control.
+Staff also attended the two day Stormwater, Erosion & Sedimentation Control Inspector Training program on behalf of SIRWCD.
+The fifth year Annual Reports were submitted to FDEP in January.
+In addition, FDEP presented their comments on the previous year's Annual Report.